galaktor/autofac-extensions/README.md

 }
 ```

-At the moment this only support loading of modules, I will expand it soon to provide everything you can configure in XML should you want to do so.
+At the moment this only support loading of modules with simple properties, I will expand it soon to provide everything you can configure in XML should you want to do so.
+To load a module with or without properties, the default flag is "load:" or alternatively "l:".

 For modules to be command line configurable you have to derive your module from CommandLineAwareModule instead of the vanilla Autofac Module.
 It's not great, but does the job right now, but I'm still working on it.